Best Term Life Insurance for 2020

-There are online calculators to help with this.
+There are online calculators that can help you with getting an estimate.
 Filling out a few questions about your family and your finances can give you a more accurate estimate of how much coverage you actually need.

 Why Is Guaranteed Renewability So Important?

 For most people, the initial term of their life insurance policy coincides with the number of years they’ll be financially responsible for their children or spouse.
 But in the future, you may decide you’d like to extend your policy term or convert to a whole life policy instead.
 Be sure to choose a company that enables you to do this with limited hassle, even if you don’t think right now that you’ll want to eventually continue your policy.
 It’s always best to have the option if you need it.

 Guaranteed renewability ensures you never find yourself without life insurance, unless you plan to be.

 Insurers are usually stricter about converting term policies to whole life policies.
 Many impose limitations on how soon into your term you must make the switch, like New York Life and Amica Life, which required you to convert within the first 10 years of your policy.
 Others, like State Farm, Transamerica and Lincoln Financial, limit your choice of whole life policies once you buy a term life plan.

 You should also look into what riders the life insurance company offers.
 These are optional coverages, and they will raise the cost of your premium.
 However, they could also prove invaluable down the road if something were to happen to you.
 For example, many insurers offer disability riders, which waive your life insurance premiums if you get into an accident that severely disables you, leaving you unable to work.